lboleslavsky/ypijs-php/README.md

-Your Presentation Interface add-on for Nette Framework (but you can use it separately)
+Your Presentation Interface add-on for Nette Framework
 ===================

 Package Content